jkczyz/rust-lightning/lightning-c-bindings/README.md

    Each trait additionally contains a `free` and `clone` function pointer, which may be NULL.
 The `free` function is passed the void pointer when the object is `Drop`ed in Rust.
 The `clone` function is passed the void pointer when the object is `Clone`ed in Rust, returning a new void pointer for the new object.
+If the `free` pointer is NULL, you will not receive any notification when the trait is no longer needed.
+If the `clone` pointer is NULL, we assume that the trait object may be `memcpy()`'d to create copies.
+Note that if you release resources with `free` without implementing `clone`, you will likely end up with use-after-free bugs.

    For example, `LDKSocketDescriptor` is mapped as follows:
    ```